WHAT IS ZONE DIET? | What Foods Allowed on Zone Diet

 What is zone diet – Vegetables

-Fruits include berries, mango, grapes, and apple, all of which are high in vitamins and minerals.
+Fruits include berries, mangoes, grapes, and apples, all high in vitamins and minerals.

-Starchy vegetables are removed, we will focus on green leafy, eggplant, tomatoes, and those that are not included in grains and rice.
+Starchy vegetables are removed, and we will focus on green leafy vegetables, eggplant, tomatoes, and those not included in grains and rice.

-Dr. Sears want to build up a meal plan that will not produce too many calories, in Nutritional Biochemistry, excess calories in the body are converted into body fat.
+Dr. Sears wants to develop a meal plan that does not produce too many calories.
+In Nutritional Biochemistry, excess calories are converted into body fat.

-So, people that are obese and overweight will gain an advantage of balancing meals with the help of a zone diet.
+So, people who are obese and overweight will gain the advantage of balancing meals with the help of a zone diet.

-This also helps those people who have problems with their cravings as this diet is high in satiety levels.
-It will help an individual control their hunger and will make them full as they follow this kind of diet.
+This diet also helps those who have problems with cravings, as it is high in satiety.
+It helps individuals control their hunger and makes them full.

-There are plenty of recipes that can follow the zone diet, some are available on the internet while other recipes can be given by their Registered Dietitian and Nutritionist.
+Plenty of recipes can follow the zone diet; some are available online, while others can be given by their Registered Dietitian and Nutritionist.

-Before following this kind of diet, always make sure to seek the help of your Physician or the Registered Dietitian to know the effects that it can give.
+Before following this kind of diet, always seek the help of your Physician or Registered Dietitian to understand its potential effects.

-Though compared to other diets like Atkins, Paleo, and Mediterranean diets, the Zone diet can introduce starchy vegetables in the long run and it focuses on the Non-Starchy Vegetables, Fruits, and Low Fat Lean Meat.
+Compared to other diets like Atkins, Paleo, and Mediterranean diets, the Zone diet can introduce starchy vegetables in the long run and focuses on non-starchy vegetables, fruits, and low-fat lean meat.

 What does science think?

-Performance athletes would not benefit from this diet either due to reduced energy through carb-cutting (Cheuvront, 1999).
+Performance athletes would also not benefit from this diet, as they would lose energy through carb-cutting (Cheuvront, 1999).

-The only study discussed that showed a positive outcome was with overweight or obese premenopausal women who showed no loss in Micronutrients while on the diet (Gardner et al., 2010).
+The only study discussed that showed a positive outcome was with overweight or obese premenopausal women who showed no loss in Micronutrients while on a diet (Gardner et al., 2010).

 Productive traits of the Zone diet are as follows: The Zone Diet features good amounts of fruits and low starch vegetables and is low in saturated fats (balanced diet), provides anti-inflammatory health benefits, restricts low nutrition carbohydrates, and if followed correctly allows for steady weight loss (Sears 2015) (Harvard Medical School, 2007) (Healthy weight forum, 2003/2013)”, Marlyn Damiano quoted.

-Marlyn Damiano used male and female subjects aged 18 to 99 years old from different occupations, ethnicities, health levels, and education levels.
+Marlyn Damiano used male and female subjects aged 18 to 99 from different occupations, ethnicities, health levels, and education levels.

-They were included in the study because they are legal consenting adults who may or may not be candidates for this diet.
-Results of the survey showed the following:
+The study included them because they are legally consenting adults who may or may not be candidates for this diet.
+The results of the survey showed the following:

-Based on Familiarity, the chart shows that 30% of participants who has little idea about the Zone Diet because of acquaintances and the internet but would not like to follow the Zone Diet.
+Based on Familiarity, the chart shows that 30% of participants have little idea about the Zone Diet because of acquaintances and the internet but would not like to follow the Zone Diet.

-In the means of safety, 30% felt the Zone diet was extremely safe and 70% felt it is moderately safe for them.
+Regarding safety, 30% felt the Zone diet was extraordinarily safe and 70% thought it was moderately safe for them.

-60% felt it provided a good balance for nutritional purposes.
-20% felt there should be adjustments per individual fitness goal and 10% are unsure about the Zone Diet.
+60% felt it provided a good nutritional balance.
+Twenty percent felt adjustments should be made for each fitness goal, and 10 percent were unsure about the Zone Diet.

 The Conclusion

-This data based on the study of Marlyn Damiano 2015, from Rowan University showed enough evidence that people differently react to the Zone diet, it needs more study regarding differences in nationality and ethnic groups to show the accuracy and effectiveness of how the Zone Diet will react on the body of a person.
+This data, based on the study of Marlyn Damiano (2015) from Rowan University, showed enough evidence that people react differently to the Zone diet.
+However, more studies regarding differences in nationality and ethnic groups are needed to show the accuracy and effectiveness of how the Zone Diet will affect a person’s body.

-But it significantly showed that some individuals react positively to the effect of The Zone Diet on their health, and some noted that it has not shown enough effect that they felt positive, and some did not claim any positive health effect at all.
+However, it showed that some individuals reacted positively to The Zone Diet’s effect on their health; some noted that it had not demonstrated enough impact to make them feel positive, and some did not claim any positive health effect.

-The Zone Diet limits itself to people who have terminal diseases and those who are currently undergoing medications and therapy, it just showed the positive and beneficial effect on obese people proving that it is effective in losing weight.
+The Zone Diet limits itself to people with terminal diseases and those currently undergoing medications and therapy.
+It showed a positive and beneficial effect on obese people, proving that it is effective in losing weight.

 The fat in the body is burned down through proper exercise and usage of the Zone Diet.
-Proper awareness of Nutrition and a Balanced Diet to provide a significant effect on one’s health.
+Adequate awareness of nutrition and a balanced diet can significantly affect one’s health.

 Related Resources: